Updated: May 25

 Take a look at the boxes and bags within the isles of the grocery stores: have you noticed that most of them will contain canola oil, hydrogenated vegetable oil, shortening, cottonseed oil, palm oil, soybean oil and corn oil?
-These oils are cheap to produce, refine to a blank-slate and sell for further manufacturing.
+These oils are cheap to produce and refine to a blank-slate to sell for further manufacturing.

 Light, heat and air damages oil and as oil is manufactured on a larger scale, these factors must be taken into consideration.
 This is why high quality oil is much more expensive and sometimes not even available at budget grocery stores.

 When an oil is damaged its chemical structure and bonds can break.
 This change impacts how the oil reacts in our body.
 A damaged molecule causes inflammation and is then a source of 'free radical damage' & ' oxidative damage'.
 Eventually continual inflammation like this leads to degenerative disease, cancer, etc.

 Damaged oil is known as trans fat.
 This is why you will see marketing for 'no trans fat' on labels.
 That being said, labelling laws allow companies to label food as trans-fat free based off the initial ingredient listing before processing and if it is within the allowed regulated amount.
 Therefore damaged fat molecules may still be present in a jar of mayo or bag of chips that is labelled 'tran-fat free'.
 Foods common to contain trans fat are margarine, shortening, hydrogenated oils, fried foods and foods made from these foods.

 Much mass-produced oil comes from mono-cropped farms.
 This type of mass-grown agriculture is associated with the use of GMO seed and chemical use, like the use of fertilizers, pesticides and fungicides- i.e it is not organic agriculture.
 This type of agriculture + chemical use is bad news for our health and the environment!